 Annie Edson Taylor

-For her 63rd birthday on October 24th, 1901, Annie Taylor became the first person to successfully conquer the Niagara Falls in a barrel.
+For her 63rd birthday on October 24th, 1901, Annie Taylor became the first woman and the first person ever to successfully conquer the Niagara Falls in a barrel.
 Taylor used a custom-made barrel for her trip, constructed of oak and iron and padded with a mattress.

 She was hoping to achieve fame and riches.
 She did assume fame for sure, but unfortunately she died in poverty on April 29, 1921 at the age of 82.

 After her 20 minute minute trip within the barrel, she told the press: